Large Animal Ultrasound Fellowship

 2008-10 Fellow: Alex Young, BVSc, DACVR

 Dr. Young became a board-certified Diplomate of the American College of Veterinary Radiology after completing her radiology residency at UC Davis in 2014.
-She is currently a faculty radiologist at the University of Sydney Faculty of Veterinary Science.
+After 3 years at the University of Sydney as a faculty radiologist, Dr. Young is now a senior lecturer in radiology at the University of Queensland.

 2007-08 Fellow: Karine Pader, DVM, DACVS

 Dr. Pader went on to complete a large animal surgery residency at Purdue University College of Veterinary Medicine.
-After a position with the University of Montreal, Dr. Pader returned to her native France and is currently in private practice.
+After a position with the University of Montreal, Dr. Pader returned to her native France where she is currently in private practice.

 2006-07 Fellow: Suzanne Brenner, DVM